 Oh, one important tip that the Mario Marathon guide doesn’t have is that if your team is small enough where a lack of sleep will be an issue, prepare to start hating your friends.
 You learn who people truly are once they’ve been awake for 24 hours straight constantly playing video games, or when you try to wake them up at 4am for their shift.

-Q: Are you really so lazy that you’ve used the same FAQ page for two years?
+Q: Are you really so lazy that you’ve used the same FAQ page for three years?

 Q: Something on this website isn’t working for me.
 It is obviously your fault, and that makes you a bad person.
 You should crawl in a hole and die, because you are evil, and I don’t like you.
 Blarg.